partiellkorrekt/FileList.php/README.md

 ## Adding new ThumbnailHandlers
 Place all your ThumbnailHandlers in /ThumbnailHandlers You can use the ImageHandler as an example Handler.
 You don't need to worry about caching as this is done by the parent class ThumbnailHandler.

+## Icons
+The icons come from this project: https://github.com/teambox/Free-file-icons More details inside the icons folder